2026 Publishing Predictions: The Year of Strategic Focus and Human Connection

 And Troy Lambert offers this reassurance: "Please, please, please stop worrying that AI will replace storytellers.
 Anyone who has read or listened to Dungeon Crawler Carl and enjoyed it, or just found it 'out there' knows that AI will never replicate or replace that kind of storytelling.
 Reading is a social activity, too.
 So I'm not afraid of readers prompting and creating their own AI books.
 Authors, and storytelling, will survive and thrive.
 It always has, we just have to adjust again to a new paradigm and context."

-Emilia Rose, CEO of Ream, predicts that "in 2026, direct sales will continue to evolve, not through isolated personal websites, but through platforms that offer a complete ecosystem with reader data, community tools, and seamless purchasing, giving authors the advantages of direct sales with the support, infrastructure, and discovery network needed to scale.
+Emilia Rose, CEO of Ream, reinforces this: "In 2026, direct sales will continue to evolve, not through isolated personal websites, but through platforms that offer a complete ecosystem with reader data, community tools, and seamless purchasing, giving authors the advantages of direct sales with the support, infrastructure, and discovery network needed to scale.
 At the same time, community will drive the publishing landscape—both digitally and through small, curated in-person events—with authors who prioritize connection and social experiences leading the way."

-Marc Reklau echoes this shift: "While direct sales aren't working well for me personally, I think they will keep growing."
+Marc Reklau notes the trend even as he acknowledges his own experience: "While direct sales aren't working well for me personally, I think they will keep growing."

 Alexa Bigwarfe anticipates "a major rise in collaborative publishing and joint marketing efforts—co-writing, co-publishing, shared universes, anthology collectives, and coordinated launch teams—as authors increasingly recognize that collaboration compounds visibility, reduces costs, and accelerates audience growth."